Romantic fantasy

-Romantic fantasy, or "romantasy", is a subgenre of fantasy fiction that combines fantasy and romance, bringing to fantasy many of the elements and conventions of the romance genre.
-One of the key features of romantic fantasy involves the focus on relationships, social, political, and romantic.
+Romantic fantasy, or "romantasy", is a subgenre of the broader genres of fantasy fiction and romance fiction that combines fantasy and romance, bringing to fantasy many of the elements and conventions of the romance genre.
+One of the key features of romantic fantasy involves the focus on relationships: social, political, and romantic.

 Romantic fantasy has been published by both fantasy lines and romance lines.
-It can be defined as a fantasy where the plot is so dependent on the romance that it fall apart without it.
+It can be defined as a fantasy where the plot is dependent on the romance such that it would not make sense if the romantic plot were removed.
+It has also been defined as stories which are romance-first within a secondary world.
 As a result of the financial success of authors such as Sarah J. Maas and Rebecca Yarros in the 2010s, publishers created imprints to focus on this subgenre.
-Some publishers distinguish between "romantic fantasy" where the fantasy elements is most important and "fantasy romance" where the romance are most important.
+Some publishers distinguish between "romantic fantasy" where the fantasy elements are the most important and "fantasy romance" where the romance is the most important.
 Others say that "the borderline between fantasy romance and romantic fantasy has essentially ceased to exist, or if it's still there, it's moving back and forth constantly".
 Game historian Stu Horvath noted, "the heroes and heroines of romantic fantasy seek social connection and emotional wealth.
 Instead of carrying on by themselves, they find belonging in a community and a purpose larger than themselves.
 Magic and psychic abilities are often in-born talents; intelligent animals speak; and societies are egalitarian."

+History

-Medieval and Chivalric Romance
+Medieval and chivalric romance

-Between the 12th and 15th centuries, there was a popularity in stories about knights going on quests.
-These quests frequently involved courtly love, specifically knights fell in love with noble ladies.
+Between the 12th and 15th centuries, stories about knights going on quests were popular.
+These quests frequently involved knights falling in love with noble ladies.
 They would also involve fantasy elements like dragons and magical places and objects.
-Examples from this period include; The Romance of the Rose, a French poem that blends love and fantasy in an allegorical way; Le Morte d’Arthur by Sir Thomas Malory, a collection of King Arthur stories, including the love story of Lancelot and Guinevere and set in the magical world of Camelot; Tristan and Isolde, a famous tale about forbidden love between a knight and a queen that involves many fantasy elements and is considered one of the first stories to mix romance and magic in a way that influenced later fantasy romance books.
+Examples from this period include The Romance of the Rose, a French poem that blends love and fantasy in an allegorical way; Le Morte d'Arthur by Thomas Malory, a collection of King Arthur stories, including the love story of Lancelot and Guinevere and set in the magical world of Camelot; and Tristan and Iseult, a famous tale about forbidden love between a knight and a queen that involves many fantasy elements and is considered one of the first stories to mix romance and magic in a way that influenced later fantasy romance books.
+There were even poems and stories composed during the medieval period which prominently featured romantic love between a human and a fantastical creature such as Lanval, one of the lais of Marie de France.
+The narrative tells the story of the love between a knight and a fairy lady in the setting of King Arthur's court and the events surrounding it.